rsdoiel/rsdoiel.github.io/blog/2024/10/18/a-quick-tour-of-deno-2.md

 By R. S. Doiel

 I've been working with TypeScript this year using Deno.
 Deno has reached version 2.0.
-It has proven to be a nice platform to work on including thoughtful tooling, good language support, ECMAScript module support and a good standard library.
+It has proven to be a nice platform for projects.
+Deno includes thoughtful tooling, good language support, ECMAScript module support and a [good standard library](https://jsr.io/@std).
 As a TypeScript and JavaScript platform I find it much more stable and compelling than NodeJS.
-It also has the advantage of being able to cross compile TypeScript to an executable which makes deployment of web services as easy for me as it is with Go.
+Deno has the advantage of being able to cross compile TypeScript to an executable which makes deployment of web services as easy for me as it is with Go.

 ## Easy install with Cargo